chadmv/plow/README.md

 Install Postgresql 9.2.

-Create a databse for plow, doesn't matter what its called.
+Create a database called 'plow' for user 'plow'. set password: abcdefg123
+(This is configurable in the plow-server-bin/resources/plow.properties )

 Execute the sql file: